Azure-Samples/ms-identity-blazor-wasm/WebApp-OIDC/MyOrg/README.md

 1. Open the `blazorwasm-singleOrg\wwwroot\appsettings.json` file.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp-blazor-wasm` application copied from the Azure portal.
-1. Find the key `Authority` and concatenate the tenant id as shown here: 'https://login.microsoftonline.com/'+[enter_your_tenantId].
+1. Find the key `Authority` and concatenate the tenant id as shown here: 'https://login.microsoftonline.com/[enter_your_tenantId]'.
-1. Find the key `ValidateAuthority` and replace the existing value with 'true'.

 ## Running the sample